Community Action Agency of Oklahoma City and Canadian Counties programs.

 Child Development has a purpose of screening which is used is to determine each child’s strengths and weaknesses.
 These assessments need to be done, as well as ongoing observations from teachers.
 All the information gathered is crucial for Student Education Plans and activities performed in the classroom.

-The program tends to meet healthcare and medical needs of each child enrolled.
+The program tends to meet healthcare and medical needs of each child enrolled, using community clinics as well.
 This means that free medical and dental examinations are available, even for those families without insurance.
 Speech, hearing, visual and other health screenings are also provided.
+If more urgent needs are required, find medical care from community clinics.
 In addition to health services, the Oklahoma City supported program provides free meals to enrolled children.
 They receive a hot breakfast, healthy lunch and a snack each day.

 An individualized Mental Health observation is provided to each child enrolled in the Head Start program.
 In addition, improving the quality of life is one of the major goals of the Community Action Agency of Oklahoma City and Canadian Counties Family Partnership Agreement.
 Families who want to achieve their goals are provided with necessary services, referrals, and applications for public aid.